New Hampshire Petition for Name Change

 Step 2 – Pay and File

 After completing the five sections of the name change request application, the petitioner must pay the filing fee for their documents to be submitted.
-Petitioners who wish to pay in person may file their online application and pay at their local Circuit Court.
+Petitioners who wish to pay in person may file their online application and pay at their local circuit court.

 Step 3 – Serve Order of Notice (If Applicable)

-Registered sex offenders who the Department of Corrections no longer supervises must have the sheriff’s department serve a copy of the Order and Petition to both the Department of Safety and the initial prosecuting authority.
+Registered sex offenders who the Department of Corrections no longer supervises must have the sheriff’s department serve a copy of the Petition to both the Department of Safety and the initial prosecuting authority.

-Step 4 – Hearing (If Applicable)
+Step 4 – Name Change Certificate

-Step 5 – Name Change Certificate
+Step 5 – Update Government Agencies

-Within 45 days of filing, the petitioner will receive a Certificate of Change of Name via email if the Court approves the name change.
-This document can be used to change official records.
+The Certificate will be used to update the petitioner’s name with official government agencies.
 The petitioner must complete a Record Change Request and submit it to the New Hampshire Department of Motor Vehicles within 30 days of the name change.[2]

 Marriage and Divorce

-When a couple applies for a Marriage License at their local city or town clerk’s office, they can indicate if they want to change their last name.[3]
+When a couple applies for a marriage license at their local city or town clerk’s office, they can indicate if they want to change their last name.[3]
 They can also elect to change their middle name to their pre-marriage surname.